You’ve passed your audition and you’re now a member of London City Singers!

 One of the big events in the chorus calendar is participating in an annual convention held by the Quartet of Nations Region 31 of Sweet Adelines International.
 The convention includes a yearly competition between quartets and choruses within the region.
 London City Singers always take part in the chorus competition so as a member, you’ll be expected to attend and participate.
 The next convention is 11th – 13th May 2018 in Newcastle.

 The retreat is where we have intense coaching on the songs that we would perform at the convention.
-This is usually a weekend getaway (this year it will be 20th – 21st January 2018) where everyone can focus on learning.
+This is a weekend getaway (usually in February) where everyone can focus on learning.
 Our “fun team” also makes sure that it’s not all work and no play!

 Our Image Coordinator (currently Mea) will be providing you in due course with costumes for performances on stage.
 The formal performance and other costumes will be largely provided to you for the duration of your membership, and a deposit of £40 is payable to the chorus for these, which will be given back when all items are returned.